LeoVarnet/fastACI/README.md

     fastACI_experiment('speechACI_varnet2013','king2019','SSN');

-See also the next session, where all the simulations in **osses2021c** can be reproduced using the `osses2021` moodel with two different decision back ends.
+See also the next session, where all the simulations in **osses2021c** can be reproduced using the `osses2021` model with two different decision back ends.

 # Demo: Obtaining the figures from osses2021c
 To run the simulations from Osses & Varnet (2021, DAGA) you need to run in the MATLAB command line, and follow the instructions that will appear on the screen: